huntlabs/hunt/README.md

 - [ ] Stablize APIs
 - [ ] More friendly APIs
 - [ ] More examples
-- [x] Use kiss.logger for inner debugging
+- [x] Use hunt.logger for inner debugging
 - [x] Benchmark test
 - [x] Improving supports on Mac OS